pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

     :language: postgresql
     :linenos:

-Finding the travel-time based service area of hospital
+Finding the travel-time based the roads served of hospital
 --------------------------------------------------------------------------------
 After pre-processing the data, next step is to find the area served by the hospital.
 This area can be computed from the entrance of the hospital or from any point on road near the hospital.
-In this exercise it is computed from closest road vertex. ``pgr_drivingDistance`` will be used to find the service area.
+In this exercise it is computed from closest road vertex. ``pgr_drivingDistance`` will be used to find the roads served.
 The steps to be followed are:

 * Finding the closest road vertex
-* Finding the service area
+* Finding the roads served
-* Generalising the service area
+* Generalising the roads served

 Finding the closest road vertex ...............................................................................